 The last music I downloaded was: Minnie Riperton’s whole back catalogue.
 And Frank Ocean’s nostalgia, ULTRA.

 If I wasn’t doing what I am, I would be: Sipping Bordeaux out in Bordeaux.

-I have a collection of: Magnum wine bottles and Jeroboam wine bottles — shout out to Dan from Clay/Everyday Wine.
+I have a collection of: Magnum wine bottles and Jeroboam wine bottles — shout out to Dan from Alta/Everyday Wine.

 My favourite way to unwind is: Make cheeseburgers and drink wine at home with Amy.